Topological phonon analysis of the 2D buckled honeycomb lattice: an application to real materials: Topological quantum chemistry application to phonons of the buckled honeycomb lattice

 where the numbers in parenthesis give the dimensions of the irreps and lead to band crossings when greater than one.
 The irreps at the high symmetry lines and the compatibility relations are obtained by subduction from the high symmetry points and are also given by \textit{BandRep} \cite{BCS3}.

 In order to find all the different gapped phases compatible with the symmetries, we just have to order the irreps at the high-symmetry points in the BZ in such a way that they lead to gaps in the phonon spectrum while respecting the compatibility relations arising from the subduction rules to the high symmetry lines.
 Moreover, an additional constraint that distinguishes phonon spectra from electron bands is the existence of three acoustic bands, for which the dispersion relation must satisfy $\lim_{\textbf{k} \rightarrow 0} \omega(\textbf{k}) =0.$ The acoustic modes at $\textbf{k}=0$ represent global translations of the crystal and transform under the vector representation.
 Thus, by decomposing the vector representation $V_\Gamma$ of the little group of $\Gamma$, the irreducible representations of the acoustic bands at $\Gamma$ are obtained.
 In this case, $V_\Gamma$ decomposes as $V_\Gamma = \Gamma_2^- + \Gamma_3^- $ and we conclude that three eigenvalues associated with the irreps $\Gamma_2^- (1) $ and $\Gamma_3^- (2)$ must vanish at $\textbf{k}=0$.
 Table~\ref{table_irreps} gives all the irrep orderings that respect the compatibility relations and acoustic band constraints and result in gapped phases in the phonon spectrum.
+It is important to note that we refer to these phases as ”gapped” because they contain isolated subsets of phonon bands separated by gaps, notwithstanding the existence of gapless excitations in the form of acoustic modes.